pcarbo/lbfgsb-matlab/README.md

 **Modify the Makefile.** You are almost ready to build the MEX file.
 But before you do so, you need to edit the Makefile to coincide with your system setup.
+Edit the Makefile located inside the LBFGSB_HOME/src directory, following the instructions provided in this file.
+With this Makefile you may create:

+- A mex file for Matlab using the mex compiler (mex taget).
+- A mex file for Matlab using your C compiler (nomex target).
+- A mex file for Octave using mkoctfile (oct target).

+Regarding the compilation for Octave, the variable **OCTAVE_INCLUDE** is the directory where the Octave header files required for development are installed.
+Make sure that it points to the correct directory corresponding to your Octave installation. **OCT** is the command to call the mkoctfile compiler.
+If mkoctfile is in the path, simply leave it as it is.
+If not, include in the variable the full path to it.
+If you have several versions of Octave installed, make sure that OCT points to the mkoctfile program that corresponds to the Octave version you would like to use.

-At the top of the file are several variables you may need to modify.
-The variable **MEX** is the executable called to build the MEX file.
+For MATLAB, the variable **MEX** is the executable called to build the MEX file.
 The variables **CXX** and **F77** must be the names of your C++ and Fortran 77 compilers. **MEXSUFFIX** is the MEX file extension specific to your platform.
 (For instance, the extension